parasingh27/Data-Analyst-Portfolio/SQL-PowerBI-Projects/Netflix-Movies-TVShows-Analysis/README.md

-# Netflix Content Analysis and Visualization - Power BI Project
+# Netflix Content Analysis and Visualization

 This project analyzes **Netflix's movie and TV show catalog** to uncover trends in content production, release patterns, and viewer preferences.
 The goal is to provide actionable insights for content strategy, audience targeting, and operational efficiency.
 The analysis leverages **Power BI** for visualization and **SQL/Python** for data cleaning and transformation.